 The interviews and self-reported questions may potentially cause psychological distress.
 There is a risk of feeling embarrassed by providing responses about mental health questions.
 There is a risk of feeling tired or inconvenienced.
 Trained and experienced research clinicians will conduct the interviews.
-If your child becomes upset, the interviewer can assist.
+If your son or daughter becomes upset, the interviewer can assist.